ArminZ/ANR_Scoring_And_Visualisation/AirNavigationRaceLive/Migrations/ReadMe.txt

-in VS, open the Nuget Configuration Manager after "PM>" type Add-Migration myMigrationName this will add a new migration to your code modify the down() part if required (default value contraints must be dropped before columns can be removed) (optional: you can also run in the Package manager the command Update-Database.
-In our case this is not require, the update will be handled from the code side) change the app.config to use the original DB connection.
+in VS, open the Nuget Configuration Manager after "PM>" type Add-Migration myMigrationName this will add a new migration to your code modify the down() part of the code if required (default value contraints must be dropped before columns can be removed) (optional: you can also run in the Package manager the command Update-Database.
+In our case this is not required, the update will be handled from the code side) change the app.config to use the original DB connection.

 SQL server:
 ==========
 detach the DB from SQL server
-use a  copy of the old DB and copy it over the one you just used
+use a copy of the old DB version and copy it over the one that you 've just used

 Now you are ready to start the code in VS
 If everyhting goes well, the database will be updated